 The MPO uses crash data tracking fatalities and serious injuries in Collier County to analyze past trends and identify regional safety issues.
 Tracking these measures will help to estimate the effectiveness of future MPO transportation investment, as reflected in the TIP.
-Table 3-2 shows the changes in Safety Performance Measures for Collier MPO from 2010 through 2019.
-The measures shown in Table 3-2- were derived by FDOT using 5-year rolling averages.
+Table 3-3 shows the changes in Safety Performance Measures for Collier MPO from 2010 through 2019.
+The measures shown in Table 3-3- were derived by following the same methodology as that used to calculate the baseline conditions.

-Table 3-2 Safety Performance Measure Trends in Collier County
+Table 3-3 Safety Performance Measure Trends in Collier County